 - It's only for the Oklahoma City limits.
 Emergency calls reported to neighboring communities won't be represented, so if you live in Edmond, for example, don't just assume all is clear since nothing shows north of Memorial Road.

 - One more limitation is that calls to the Oklahoma Highway Patrol are not shown.

 - The time of the call is listed below the map, and the notification will remain on the map until the situation has been cleared by police or fire responders.

 - If you leave the map open, note that it does not refresh automatically.
 So you'll want to periodically hit your browser's refresh button for the most up to date accident and fire information.

-The non-fans of social media like to bash it, and I admit I was a late adopter, but Twitter can be very helpful in providing up to date, breaking information on events such as significant car accidents.
-In addition to your friends notifying you of something they see on the Oklahoma City roads, here are some Twitter feeds to follow for such purposes:
+The non-fans of social media like to bash it, but Twitter can be very helpful in providing up to date, breaking information on events such as significant car accidents or other traffic delays.
+In addition to your friends notifying you of something they see on the Oklahoma City roads, here are some Twitter feeds to follow for the purpose: